A template of 10 ideas to ensure your charity strategy or business plan is the success you want it to be

 · Which of your trustees works in a key sector?
 He/she could be very helpful in keeping you in the loop on developments.

-· Invite external individuals to your strategy away day or similar.
+· Invite external individuals to your strategic planning away day or similar.

-· Make time for external conferences and meetings to keep up-to-date on issues.
+· Make time for external conferences and meetings, or sign up to charity sector e mail alerts, to keep up-to-date on issues.

-And when looking internally, being objective is essential, because creating a strategy based on something that isn’t true is usually a very bad idea.
+And when looking internally, being objective is essential, because creating a strategic plan based on something that isn’t true is usually a very bad idea.

 However, it can be difficult to have a conversation about weaknesses, or admit that what we really value as a strength, isn’t really a strength or isn’t that important to the people who are really important.
 On several occasions, I’ve been asked by staff why the executive team couldn’t see the elephant in the room.
 The answer is that we could, but we were all working incredibly hard not to.